 - Food and Water Intake – consuming lots of water will help to flush crack cocaine out of the system faster since it is water-soluble.
 However, eating a lot of heavy food may slow down the process because the body is trying to digest the food at the same time.

 - Amount of Drug Used – the larger the amount of crack cocaine use, the longer it will take to process.
 The liver can only process a certain amount of drug at a time.

 - Co-Drug Abuse – mixing any drugs is a dangerous practice.
 Co-use can increase the effects of other drugs that have been taken, along with increasing the time it takes for the body to process the drugs.

 Some of the other factors that can affect how long crack cocaine stays in your system can include the person’s age, whether they are male or female, their circulation, digestive system, and their overall health.

 Treatment for Crack Cocaine Addiction

 If you or someone you love is suffering from an addiction, our addiction specialists are available around the clock to assist you.
-Evoke Wellness MA offers evidence-based treatment programs to cater to the individual needs of each patient.
+Evoke Wellness at Cohasset offers evidence-based treatment programs to cater to the individual needs of each patient.
 Our solution-focused addiction treatment will help you to get on a long-lasting road to recovery.
 What are you waiting for?
 Pick up that phone and call us today!